skyv26/social-proof-design/README.md

 # 📖 Social proof section <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **Social proof section** is a vanilla css project

 ## 🛠 Built With <a name="built-with"></a>